-Throughout the month of march somedays will be donating 10% of our net proceeds to the Bc Women's Centre for Pelvic Pain & Endometriosis.
+Throughout the month of March somedays will be donating 5% of proceeds to the BC Women's Centre for Pelvic Pain & Endometriosis.

 Endometriosis is a condition that can have a range of symptoms, varying in their severity and frequency.
 Some of the most common symptoms include: